Hao-Zhang-2000/Group36-INLPT-WS2023/README.md

 Course of study: Master’s in Data and Computer Science <br />
 Mail ID: jatinrk21@gmail.com  <br />
 Github ID:bhardwajjjatin <br />
-Contribution:wrote the report <br />
+Contribution:wrote the report and try to make User Interface more user friendly.
+Also do code optimization of the project<br />

 Name: Christopher Lindenberg<br />
 Matriculation Number: 3715220<br />